Solrys/Pewlett-Hackard-Analysis/README.md

 2. Determine how many employees will be retiring, and specifically how many employees from each devision.
 3. Determine which employees will meet the criteria to create a mentorship program to help fasciliate a smoother transition as new employees will be filling jobs from those who retired.

-In order to organize and join the data I was given from the 6 csv files, my first step was to created a visial chart flow.
+In order to organize and join the data I was given from the 6 csv files.
+My first step was to create a visial chart flow.
 The following chart helped me visualize the way the data sets correspond to each other and helped me identify common columns, unique data, and primary keys.

 ![pnged](https://github.com/Solrys/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png)]